-- our strong SH&E performance in the year; - the development and roll-out of our 2025 Sustainability Goals, and our progress in integrating sustainability throughout Cabot and in developing a more inclusive and diverse organization; - our execution of important strategic initiatives, including continued implementation of the transformation plan for our Purification Solutions business and actions taken to remove hurdles to our divestiture of this non-core business:
+- our strong SH&E performance in the year; - the development and roll-out of our 2025 Sustainability Goals, and our progress in integrating sustainability throughout Cabot and in developing a more inclusive and diverse organization; - our execution of important strategic initiatives, including continued implementation of the transformation plan for our Purification Solutions business and actions taken to remove hurdles to our divestiture of this non-core business;

-- the acquisition of Shenzhen Sanshun Nano to strengthen our product capabilities and market position in the fast growing lithium ion battery application; - the investments we made to strengthen our manufacturing asset footprint, reflected most notably in the successful start-up of our additional furned silica capacity in Carrollton, Kentucky and the continued work to upgrade the carbon black plant we purchased in China in 2018 for the production of specialty carbons, which we expect to be completed in 2022; - the establishment of our GBS organization to increase the efficiency and effectiveness of those processes that power our way of doing business; and - the strengthening of our investor outreach that resulted in, among other things, an increase in analyst coverage of the Company.
+- the acquisition of Shenzhen Sanshun Nano to strengthen our product capabilities and market position in the fast growing lithium ion battery application; - the investments we made to strengthen our manufacturing asset footprint, reflected most notably in the successful start-up of our additional fumed silica capacity in Carrollton, Kentucky and the continued work to upgrade the carbon black plant we purchased in China in 2018 for the production of specialty carbons, which we expect to be completed in 2022: - the establishment of our GBS organization to increase the efficiency and effectiveness of those processes that power our way of doing business; and - the strengthening of our investor outreach that resulted in, among other things, an increase in analyst coverage of the Company.

-Base Salary Base Salary Increase STI Target Amount Actual STI Payout(1) FY20 LTI Grant Amount(2) FY20 LTI Grant(2) \$1,000,000 0% \$1,200,000 \$432,000 \$4,500,000 31,355 PSUs 26,876 TSUs 147,471 Options
+Base Salary Base Salary Increase STI Target Amount Actual STI Payout (1) FY20 LTI Grant Amount (2) FY20 LTI Grant (2) \$1,000,000 0% \$1,200,000 \$432,000 \$4,500,000 31,355 PSUs 26,876 TSUs 147,471 Options

-The STI payout was based on the achievement of 0.0% of target against corporate performance and 120% of target against individual performance, resulting in a payout of 36% of target.
-The number and grant date value of PSUs assumes target level of achievement of applicable performance goals.
+(1) The STI payout was based on the achievement of 0.0% of target against corporate performance and 120% of target against individual performance, resulting in a payout of 36% of target.